Ecological restoration: Fragmentation

 Habitat fragmentation describes spatial discontinuities in a biological system, where ecosystems are broken up into smaller parts through land-use changes (e.g. agriculture) and natural disturbance.
 This both reduces the size of the population and increases the degree of isolation.
-These smaller and isolated populations are more vulnerable to extinction.
+These smaller and isolated populations tend to be more vulnerable to extinction.
 Fragmenting ecosystems decreases the quality of the habitat.
 The edge of a fragment has a different range of environmental conditions and therefore supports different species than the interior.
 Restorative projects can increase the effective size of a population by adding suitable habitat and decrease isolation by creating habitat corridors that link isolated fragments.
 Reversing the effects of fragmentation is an important component of restoration ecology.
+The composition of the surrounding landscape can also influence the effectiveness of restoration projects.
+For example, a restoration site that is closer to remaining vegetation will be more likely to be naturally regenerated through seed dispersal than a site that is further away.

 Ecosystem function

 Ecosystem function describes the most basic and essential foundational processes of any natural systems, including nutrient cycles and energy fluxes.
 An understanding of the complexity of these ecosystem functions is necessary to address any ecological processes that may be degraded.
 Ecosystem functions are emergent properties of the system as a whole, thus monitoring and management are crucial for the long-term stability of ecosystems.
 A completely self-perpetuating and fully functional ecosystem is the ultimate goal of restorative efforts.
 We must understand what ecosystem properties influence others to restore desired functions and reach this goal.